I’ve always wanted to share information on how we make the show, so here it is: all the equipment/software we use to record our show.

-- The rest of the hosting (the main website, the forums, other miscellany) is through GoDaddy.
+- The rest of the hosting (the main website, the forums, other miscellany) is through BlueHost.

-- The website itself (the one you’re looking at right now) is run on the fantastic WordPress blogging engine.
-We use the Blubrry PowerPress Podcasting Plugin for managing the RSS feed’s media enclosure on the site.
+- The website itself (the one you’re looking at right now) is run on WordPress.
+I use the Blubrry PowerPress Podcasting Plugin for managing the RSS feed’s media enclosure on the site.

 - For the audio, after putting in all the music and additional sections, I normalize the entire episode to -1db.
-I then compress the audio down into a 64000kb mono MP3.
-Mono MP3s are perfect for podcasts that primarily feature a few people sitting around speaking, and most older video game music is low quality enough that it doesn’t get damaged by getting compressed that much.
+I then compress the audio down into a 96000kb mono MP3.

 - To edit the ID3 tags on the episodes, I use MP3tag, which I can’t recommend enough for podcasters.
 It makes ID3 tagging much, much easier.